Student Service-Learning (SSL)

 Step 2: Perform the service-learning activity.
 At the end of the activity, complete forms in their entirety and obtain necessary signatures.
 The site supervisor of the service-learning activity will need to verify service and sign forms as well before hours can be counted.

 Step 3: Return completed Student Service-Learning Activity Verification and the Student Service-Learning Timesheet forms to the campus-based SSL Coordinator according to the following timelines:

-- Students who complete a service-learning activity during the school year have two weeks (14 days) after the last day of the service-learning activity to turn in the form.
+- Students who complete a service-learning activity during the school year have one week (7 days) after the last day of the service-learning activity to turn in the form.